wahello/slurm-qstat/README.md

 ----

 # Preface
-`slurm-qstat` tries to display information about jobs, nodes and partitions of the SLURM queueing system
+`slurm-qstat` tries to display information about jobs, nodes, partitions and reservations of the SLURM queueing system

 # Build requirements
 This tool is implemented in Go so, obviously, a Go compiler is required.